Planning on moving to Belgium? Make sure you know the legal lay of the land in your new home before signing your next employment contract.

-Labour law in Belgium
+Labor law in Belgium

 Once you have found a job, there can be a probationary period of up to two weeks for blue-collar workers, and anywhere between one and six months for white-collar workers if the annual wage does not exceed around EUR 36–37,000.
 White-collar employees earning more than this may have a trial period of up to 12 months.
 During this period, either side can terminate the employment within seven days’ notice.

 The average working week is 38 hours, although longer working hours are common, particularly in international institutions.
-Although Belgian labour law contains a general prohibition against overtime, there are exceptions where overtime regulations do not apply; you may not always receive time off in lieu or compensation for working overtime, although in most cases compensation should legally apply.
+Although Belgian labor law contains a general prohibition against overtime, there are exceptions where overtime regulations do not apply; you may not always receive time off in lieu or compensation for working overtime, although in most cases compensation should legally apply.

 In Belgium, you must work for one year before any holiday entitlement is paid.
 It is then calculated on the basis of how many months you were in the job during the previous calendar year.
 If you worked a full calendar year, you are then entitled to a minimum of 20 days.
 In addition, there are 10 legal holidays in Belgium, many of them religious days, plus regional holidays.